 Diplomatic hotspot, cultural hub, war-torn battleground, cold war wasteland and revived urban center, the Potsdamer Bahnhof in Berlin has seen it all.
-Although it generally isn’t perceived as Berlin’s most important pre-war station, in a way it was.
+Although it generally isn’t perceived as Berlin’s most important pre-war station today, in a number of ways there’s no denying that it was.

 The First Station